-Sturdy shoes, and well made pants and a long sleeve shirt should be your default bug out clothing even in summer to protect you from jagged or burning debris.
-Additionally consider having environmental protective gear to protect the rest of your body:
+Sturdy shoes, and well-made pants and a long sleeve shirt should be your default bug out clothing even in summer to protect you from jagged or burning debris.
+Additionally, consider having environmental protection gear to protect the rest of your body:

 - Eye protection

 Urban Survival Tip #3 – Be a Grey Man or Woman